 An expert timber pest inspector not only needs specific qualifications in termite management and control, but must also have extensive knowledge of construction methods specifically designed to deter termites, the susceptibility of various timber products to timber pests, and knowledge of where man-made tunnels are likely to exist in building structures for successful detection of termite activity.
 Many pest controllers simply don't have this knowledge.

 No property is perfect.
 If your inspector identifies defects, it doesn't necessarily mean you shouldn't buy the property, only that you will know in advance what to expect.

-Our inspectors have years of building and renovation experience behind them.
-However, they must remain completely independent and not quote on renovation work.
-Their focus is solely your inspection.
+Their focus is solely on your building inspection.
 The cost of repair or renovation can vary greatly depending on taste, materials used, design, method, economic climate, and the firm undertaking the work.